AOrto/AOrto.github.io/README.md

-If you see this ask President Orton: What does Kindness begin with?
+If you see this ask President Orton: look dad I'm on the program
-Also tell him this fun fact: The word kind (adj.) originates from Old English gecynde ("natural, innate, native"), rooted in Proto-Germanic *kundi- ("natural, native") and *kunjam ("family, kin").
-It signifies acting with the "natural" feelings of family/kin toward others, evolving from "well-disposed" (c.
-1300) to "benevolent".
-It shares origins with kin and kindred

 ---

 For any questions please contact The Missionaries at (559)231-0649